ResearchComputing/Documentation/docs/software/Containerizationon.md

 [Docker](https://www.docker.com/) is the most widely used container engine, and  can be used on any system where you have administrative privileges. _Docker cannot be run directly on high-performance computing (HPC) platforms like Alpine because users do not have administrative privileges._

-[Apptainer](https://apptainer.org/) (formerly Singularity) is a container engine that does not require administrative priveleges to execute.
+[Apptainer](https://apptainer.org/) (formerly Singularity) is a container engine that does not require administrative privileges to execute.
 Therefore, it is safe to run on HPC platforms like Alpine or Blanca.

 ## Apptainer